TejasJagannatha/sam_api/README.md

 localhost/docs

 Hit the GET api, gives you the random country
-Guess via the POST api, gives you if its correct or returns with the correct capital.
+Guess the capital via the POST api, gives you the result if its correct or returns with the correct capital.